 Also, viewers who come to your business YouTube channel from your other content — social media, email, etc.— are more likely to click through to your website or sales pages, because they are already familiar and engaged.

 That’s why it’s best not to leave your business YouTube channel out in the wild by itself.
 Give it some help from all your other marketing.
 It will raise the value of your entire marketing budget.

-Video email marketing: how to embed video in email
+How to embed video in email for marketing success